gamersi/chefkoch-api/readme.md

 # Chefkoch API Documentation
-Welcome to the new Chefkoch API documentation. if you are from chefkoch.de and want me to take the packeage down, please contact me on github.
+Welcome to the new Chefkoch API documentation. if you are from chefkoch.de and want me to take the package down, please contact me on github.
 ## Introduction
 The Chefkoch API is a API Wrapper that allows you to access the data of the chefkoch.de website.